 - Vacuum at least once a week and pay special attention to areas around beds and furniture posts.

 - Prevent bed bug harborage (hiding places) by keeping all areas free of excessive storage and clutter.

 If you know or even suspect that you have bed bugs, call us as soon as possible to have one of our highly-trained pest management professionals inspect and treat your home before the issue can become worse and spread further.

-Bug Busters USA’s bed bug service is a thorough, complete eradication of these parasites with follow up treatments and a 100 % guarantee.
+Bug Busters’s bed bug service is a thorough, complete eradication of these parasites with follow-up treatments and a 100 % guarantee.
 Here’s how we do it:

-- We start with a full, thorough inspection of nearby rooms and areas where the bed bugs may have travelled, not just of the areas you think may be infested.
+- We start with a full, thorough inspection of nearby rooms and areas where the bed bugs may have traveled, not just of the areas you think may be infested.

 - If bed bugs are found, your pest management professional will explain your options, including the preparation required of you for successful treatment, and schedule an appointment for the treatment.

 - The infested rooms will be aggressively treated with a combination of materials that have been time-tested to be effective against bed bugs.
 We can also treat adjacent rooms to ensure that the bed bugs will not simply hide somewhere else.

 - We can provide protective bed bug covers for your beds to prevent future infestations.